Eelviny/chia-docker/README.md

 It can take a while for the farmer to sync, so start this before you start plotting.
 This container needs 2 volumes: one for the farmer database, and one shared volume where the plots are stored.

-1. Build the farmer image: `cd farmer && docker build -t localhost/chia-farmer .`
+1. Build the farmer image: `docker build -t localhost/chia-farmer farmer/`
 2. Create a docker volume for the database: `docker volume create chia-db`
 3. Run this command to start the farmer: `docker run -it -p 8444:8444 --name farmer -v chia-db:/root/.chia -v /plot-storage:/plots:ro localhost/chia-farmer`
 4. Port forward port 8444 in your router to your server.

-The farmer will start up, import the keyfile to its keychain and then deletes the original keyfile within the container.
+The farmer will start up, import the keyfile to its keychain and then delete the original keyfile within the container.
 It will then start the farmer daemon and run a check of all your plots.
-It will then report the status of the node once an hour.
 You can type `CTRL+P CTRL+Q` to detach yourself from the container and leave it running in the background.

 The plots directory is mounted as read-only, for safety.